mohammed-dev-stack/ai-workflow-orchestrator/backend/README.md

 ✅ **Confirmed**: centralized/global error handling is an explicit documented design goal, implemented as Express error-handling middleware (the natural home for it given the Middleware layer sits between routes and controllers in the architecture diagram).

-⚠️ **Not documented**: the actual error-response shape/contract (status codes, message format, whether errors carry a machine-readable code), whether errors are classified as operational vs. programmer errors, and whether uncaught exceptions or unhandled promise rejections have process-level handlers (`process.on('uncaughtException', ...)`, etc.) — this last one matters for whether the process crashes cleanly or hangs on an unexpected error.
+⚠️ **Not documented**: the actual error-response shape/contract (status codes, message format, whether errors carry a machine-readable code), whether Prisma-specific errors (e.g., unique-constraint violations) are caught and translated into client-friendly messages or leak through as raw database errors, whether errors are classified as operational vs. programmer errors, and whether uncaught exceptions or unhandled promise rejections have process-level handlers (`process.on('uncaughtException', ...)`, etc.).

 ---